If you ever thought, “why am I not happy with my life” this series of article on happiness should help you.

 At the end of each article, I’ll give some straightforward exercises to help you practice what you learn in the article.
 Now, let’s get started!

 To download the pdf “12-Week Happiness Challenges” including all the articles click here

 Why am I not happy with my life?

-One of the answer to that question has to do with the way your brain operates.
+One of the answers to that question has to do with the way your brain operates.

-The first thing you must understand about happiness is that you brain is not designed for it.
+The first thing you must understand about happiness is that your brain is not designed for it.
 It’s almost like your brain tricks you out of your happiness.